-A mobile app (or mobile-friendly microsite) made available as part of the registration process offers different ways to drive engagement prior to the event.
+Before the event A mobile app (or mobile-friendly microsite) made available as part of the registration process offers different ways to drive engagement prior to the event.
 At the passive end of the spectrum it can be used to share speaker bios, event particulars, whitepapers on key topics etc that can be browsed at leisure.
 But at its most dynamic, the app facilitates dialogue between event organisers/speakers and attendees – allowing content of presentations to be adapted to what really grabs the audience’s interest.
 For exhibitions and trade shows, apps can allow prospective clients to request meetings in advance, and also permit staff to pre-book conference rooms at the venue.

-At large exhibitions, the use of near-field-communications (NFC) allows delegates and visitors to effortlessly download e-versions of brochures and catalogues onto their mobile devices – thus negating the need to carry around (and later travel with) heavy printed materials.
+At the event At large exhibitions, the use of near-field-communications (NFC) allows delegates and visitors to effortlessly download e-versions of brochures and catalogues onto their mobile devices – thus negating the need to carry around (and later travel with) heavy printed materials.
 An event app can also offer interactive maps to aid navigation at huge venues, as well as an exhibitor directory complete with contact details.

 Apps can also encourage live interaction with speakers and fellow delegates – even during presentations.
 In fact, people are more likely to ask relevant questions if they can do so without having to stand up in a hall full of strangers – they simply use the app to type and send in their questions from their mobile device.
 The same tech can be used for instant voting, gauging audience understanding and driving engagement.